This past weekend a friend and I went to the local park run and yes were one of the “first-timers”

 Check your speed -Be mindful of how you are increasing your intensity.
 Stride length and pace rate can also impact your pelvic floor movement (that is faster pace results in an increase in abdominal pressure).

 Check your form – As we run faster our body alignment can often break down as the body adopts compensatory movements to make up for any weakness and imbalance.

 Last but not least a few self-assessment questions to ask yourself:

 - How is my footwear?

 - What is my running track like – surface type, flat or uphill/downhill?

-At Inner Active Physiotherapy, we have women’s/ pelvic health physiotherapist that specializes in pelvic dysfunction can help you with the above.
+At Inner Active Physiotherapy, we have a team of women’s/ pelvic health physiotherapists that specializes in pelvic dysfunction who can help you with the above.
 They can screen your musculoskeletal system and carry out a full assessment of your pelvic floor muscles.
 They would be able to provide you with the information and steps you need to resolve this.
 Information is empowering!

 Get the help you deserve!